mccright/PythonLoggingExamples/readme.md

 These examples are just reminders/demonstrations to help me get started on any given python script.

 > For a more detailed description of Python logging refer to [the official manual](https://docs.python.org/3.10/library/logging.html#module-logging).
-There is a useful diagram outlining the flow of log event information in loggers and handlers at: [https://docs.python.org/3.10/howto/logging.html#logging-flow](https://docs.python.org/3.10/howto/logging.html#logging-flow)
+There is a useful diagram outlining the flow of log event information in loggers and handlers at: [https://docs.python.org/3.10/howto/logging.html#logging-flow](https://docs.python.org/3.10/howto/logging.html#logging-flow).
+And don't ignore the logging cookbook if you have the urge to do your own thing [https://docs.python.org/3/howto/logging-cookbook.html](https://docs.python.org/3/howto/logging-cookbook.html)

 ### Approaches
 * The old *print* way: